 1. Installment agreements

 Your monthly payment is based on what you can afford.
 When you apply for an installment agreement, you’re required to provide a clear picture of your financial health, including how much you make each month and your typical monthly expenses.
+How long the timeline of your payment plan is will determine which type of plan you are on.

 You can’t apply for a payment plan until you have filed all your outstanding tax returns.
 This is where bookkeeping comes in handy.
 Accurate and complete books provide you with the information you need to file your prior years’ tax returns.
 Bench (that’s us) can do your historical bookkeeping for you.
 We complete years of books fast, meaning you can get on top of your situation soon.
 Get started today with a free consultation.